Jordan Leopold

-Capping a remarkable four-year career, the Golden Gophers captain was named Minnesota’s fourth Hobey Baker Award winner and went on to help his team to its fourth NCAA championship.
-A Hobey Baker finalist for two straight seasons, Leopold posted 48 points in 44 games to lead all defensemen in the nation in scoring.
-The mobile blue-liner from Golden Valley, Minnesota, scored 20 goals, assisted on another 28, and tallied eight power play goals in his super season.
-Jordan established two team records by a defenseman—most goals in a season (20) and in a career (45)—while finishing third in team points during his senior season.
-For the second straight year, Leopold was the WCHA Defensive Player of the Year and a First Team all-star.
-A two-time All American, Leopold has been an NHL player for eleven years, spending three seasons each with Calgary Flames and Colorado Avalanche, and a split season with the Florida Panthers and the Pittsburgh Penquins.
-After two complete seasons with the Buffalo Sabres he was traded midway through the 2012-13 season to St. Louis, where he continues to play for the Blues.
+Capping a remarkable four-year career, the Golden Gophers captain was named Minnesota’s fourth Hobey winner, then went on to help his team to it’s fourth NCAA championship.
+A Hobey finalist two straight seasons, Leopold posted 48 points in 44 games to lead all defenseman in the nation in scoring.
+The mobile blue-liner scored 20 goals, assisted on another 28 and tallied 8 power play goals in his super season.
+Jordan established two team records by a defenseman: most goals in a season (20) and in a career (45) while finishing third in team points his senior season.
+For the second straight year, Leopold was the WCHA Defensive Player of the Year and a First Team All Star.
+A two-time All American, Leopold has done some travelling, spending three seasons each with Calgary and Colorado; a split season with the Florida Panthers and the Pittsburgh Penquins; and after two complete seasons with the Buffalo Sabres, was traded midway through the 2012-13 season to St. Louis where he spent two full seasons with the Blues.
+The 2014-15 campaign started with Leopold in St. Louis, was traded to Columbus and then to the Minnesota Wild where he completed his 12th pro season in the NHL on his eighth team.
+Leopold retired after that season and his family operates an event center in Minneapolis.

 Top Ten: